Hochopepper/SwordToShield/Character_Creation/BodyTypes.md

 Name: Darkvision
 Description:
 You can see in darkness within 60 feet of you as if it is bright light and darkness past that as dim light.
-You may or may not be able to discern colors in complete darkness, as decided between you and your GM.
+You see in dim light as if it is bright light You may or may not be able to discern colors in complete darkness, as decided between you and your GM.

 ```